 - 2 tbsp melted butter (for brushing the rolls!)

-- Dissolve the yeast in the 1/4 cup of warm water and add a small pinch of salt.
+- Step 1: Dissolve the yeast in a small bowl with 1/4 cup of warm water (100 - 110 f) and add a small pinch of sugar to the mixture.
 Let it sit until it starts to bubble.
-If bubbes do not form, you will need to toss it and use a different packet of yeast.
+If bubbles do not form, you will need to toss it and use a different packet of yeast.

-- Heat the milk in the microwave or on the stovetop.
-Bring it to a slight simmer then take it off the heat. * if in the microwave, about 1 minute* add in the butter.
-Once the butter is melted, you will need to add brown sugar, maple syrup or honey, oats and salt. make sureit is throughly mixed together and let it cool a bit.
+- Step 2: While you are letting the yeast bubble, heat the milk in the microwave or on the stovetop.
+Bring it to a slight simmer then take it off the heat. * if in the microwave, about 1 minute* be sure to watch it!
+Add milk into the butter.
+Step 3: Once the butter is melted by the hot milk, you will need to add brown sugar, applesauce, maple syrup or honey, oats and salt.
+Make sure it is throughly mixed together and let it cool a bit.

-- After resting, add the dough to a greased bowl, coat the dough in the grease to prevent it from sticking to the plastic saran wrap. wrap it into the plastic wrap.
+- Step 5: After resting, add the dough to a greased bowl, coat the dough in the grease to prevent it from sticking to the plastic saran wrap.
+Wrap dough into the plastic wrap.
 Refrigerate for at least 3 hours or overnight.
 Note: the dough will not rise too much ~ majority of the rising will be when it is sitting room temp.

 After Resting The Dough - Day Of Baking

-- After it's been chilled, fold it with fingers on a floured work surface.
+- Step 6: After it's been chilled, fold it with fingers on a floured work surface.
 Cut the dough into 12-14 equal pieces/balls.
 Try to form it into a rectangular shape and curl the corners under.
 Place into a greased 9 inch round pan.
 All the dough will be touching in the pan.
-Let it rest somewhere warm for 2 hours.
+Let it rest somewhere warm/room temp for 2 hours.

 - Bake on 350 for about 40 minutes or until the rolls are browned.
 Brush with melted butter and serve!